Unleash/unleash/website/docs/using-unleash/deploy/email-service.md

 :::note Availability

-**Version**: `4+`
+**Version**: `4.0+`

 :::

-Email service allows you to send password reset and welcome mails to new users.
-In order for this to work you'll need to tell unleash what SMTP service you'd like to send mails from.
+Email service allows you to send password reset and welcome emails to new users.
+For this to work you'll need to tell Unleash what SMTP service you'd like to send emails from.

 If the service is not configured you'll see a log line every time you add a new user saying